-Flow boundary conditions in the QUAL2Kw model were estimated by using regression equations for critical low flow statistics from Curran and Olsen (2009), with adjustments to account for differences between observed flow at the gages during the simulation days and the low-flow statistic assumed to represent those days (further discussion of Curran and Olson is on page 83.)
+Flow boundary conditions in the QUAL2Kw model were estimated by using regression equations for critical low flow statistics from Curran and Olsen (2009), with adjustments to account for differences between observed flow at the gages during the simulation days and the low-flow statistic assumed to represent those days.
 Further refinements were made to distribute flows between tributaries (assumed to carry perennial flow) and direct groundwater inputs to SFNR.
 A schematic of the Flow Boundary Model is shown in Figure 43.